 Scratching and digging are common behaviors in tortoises.

 The tortoise anatomy makes them skilled at creating burrows and hiding away in tunnels.
 Aside from protection, wild tortoises dig to find food, climb obstacles, and remain cool in soft soil.

-This instinct carries over into domesticated tortoises, so it’s natural and healthy for your tortoise to scratch at its bedding and burrow throughout its enclosure.
-That only becomes a problem if the tortoise isn’t just scratching at the ground but also the walls of its enclosure.
+This instinct carries over into captivity, so it’s natural and healthy for a tortoise to scratch at its bedding and burrow in its enclosure.

-In the best cases, tortoises do this to test the boundaries of their home.
-As long as it’s limited to curious prodding occasionally, it’s your tortoise’s way of exploring.
-It wants to know if it can expand its territory, nothing more.
-However, if the tortoise scratches at the walls constantly, this is a bad sign.
+Tortoises do this to test the boundaries of their home.
+As long as it’s limited to curious prodding occasionally, it’s a tortoise’s way of exploring and seeing if it can expand its territory.

 Why Does My Tortoise Scratch?

 Some tortoises have up to 35 burrows in the wild.
-So, don’t expect your tortoise to give up this habit just because it’s dug up its substrate in other parts of the enclosure.
+Don’t expect a tortoise to give up this habit just because it’s dug up its substrate in other parts of the enclosure.

 Such tortoises are often emotionally distressed.
 Their inability to stop digging means: